“On My Playlist” takes new hits and old favorites and turns them into outfits anyone can rock.

 It seems only fitting that for my last “On My Playlist” post (I’ll be writing another column here on CF soon — keep a look out!) that I cover the one, the only, Beyonce.

-Whether you’ve loved her since Destiny’s Child or if you just became obsessed with Lemonade, you have to admit that Beyonce is one of the most influential and admired vocalists of our time.
+Whether you’ve loved her since Destiny’s Child or if you just became obsessed with Lemonade or Black is King, you have to admit that Beyonce is one of the most influential and admired vocalists of our time.
 Her music covers everything from empowering jams to sweet love songs to raging breakup anthems, and here at CF, we’re always here for it.

 This week, I’m taking a look at Beyonce’s journey as an artist, covering her music video outfits from hits as early as “Crazy in Love,” as classic as “Single Ladies,” and as sweet as “Love on Top.”